-What was our part, what did we do in Adam who was our representative (Hebrew word “Adam” means “Human Kind“)?
+What was our part, what did we do in Adam who was our representative (the Hebrew word “Adam” means “Human Kind“)?

 And now, it is extremely interesting that the same principle which we see in the creation we can apply also to the redemption:

 He did it also at the end of the sixth day on the cross, when He cried out, “It is finished!”
-And, when His work of the new creation of the human kind was finished, what did He do?
+And, when His work of the new creation of humankind was finished, what did He do?
 He rested.
 Why did He rest?

 Now please notice how Sessler, applied this fact to the gospel: “The cross of Christ so thoroughly, effectively, and completely accomplished what we need for salvation that there is nothing we can add to it, no matter how hard we try we cannot possibly make ourselves more acceptable to God.
 There is nothing we can add to our salvation.”

 In other words, the salvation that God prepared in Christ, like creation was also perfect.